- Bachelorvak Burgerlijk Procesrecht (Civil Procedure) or foreign equivalent, or one year of practical experience with civil litigation

 - Proficiency in English

-The course is designed primarily for advanced students who aspire to a career in international legal practice, including as litigators at global law firms, in-house counsel for businesses operating internationally or human rights organizations, and judges, as well as policymakers and scholars of comparative law and civil procedure.
-Both Dutch and foreign students are welcome and encouraged to register for this course.
-Maximum numbers of students: 25.
+The course is designed primarily for graduate students who aspire to a career in international legal practice, including as litigators at global law firms, in-house counsel for businesses operating internationally or human rights organizations, and judges, as well as policy-makers and scholars of comparative law and civil procedure.

 Objectives of the course